A Literary historical science fiction mystery

-He couldn’t decide quickly enough what question to ask next.
-The voice added, “I’ve put magazines and books you might like in the end-table cabinet.
-There’s food in the armoire, and changes of clothes in the wardrobe.
+As he decided what to ask next, the voice added, “I’ve put books and magazines you might like in the end table cabinet.
+There’s food and drink in the armoire, and changes of clothes in the wardrobe.
 We’ll talk more soon.”

 Little called out a rambling question but got silence.

 …This is an interrogation, he realized.
-They must want my secrets—but which ones?
+They must want my secrets.
+Which ones?
 Doesn’t matter.
-They’d have to kill me first—although torture could be in their plan, and I don’t know how I’d stand up to that.
-But what kind of a life would I have if cracked?
+They’d have to kill me first—though torture might be in their plan, and I don’t know if I’d stand up to that.
+But what kind of a life would I have if I cracked?
 I’d have lost my dreams too...